-Prerequisites: For Professional Mental Health Counseling or Professional Mental Health Counseling - Specialization in Addictions students, MHCA 502 or MHC 503, CPSY 506, MHC 509 or MHCA 511, MHC 513, CPSY 522, CPSY 530 or MHC 535, MHC 534, MHC 511 or CPSY 550.
-For students in Marriage, Couple, and Family Therapy programs, CPSY 504, CPSY 506, MCFT 526; for students in the School Psychology program, SPSY 502.
+Prerequisites: For Professional Mental Health Counseling or Professional Mental Health Counseling - Specialization in Addictions students, take MHCA 502 or MHC 503, and CPSY 506, and CPSY 550.
+For students in Marriage, Couple, and Family Therapy programs, take MCFT 506.
+For students in the School Psychology program, take SPSY 502.
 Restrictions: Consent of Counseling Psychology department required.
 Credits: 3 semester hours.

 Content: Introduction to the major schools of thought regarding group therapy and the common factors associated with positive outcomes.
 Covers group dynamics, obstacles to success in group therapy, and the stages of group process.
 Role-playing, outside group membership, and demonstrations illustrate principles of effective group leadership.
-Prerequisites: For Professional Mental Health Counseling and Professional Mental Health Counseling - Specialization in Addictions students, MHCA 502 or MHC 503, CPSY 506, MHC 509 or MHCA 511, MHC 513, CPSY 522, CPSY 530 or MHC 535, MHC 534 or CPSY 504, MHC 511 or CPSY 550.
-For Marriage, Couple, and Family Therapy students, CPSY 504, CPSY 506, MCFT 526.
+Prerequisites: For students in Professional Mental Health Counseling or Professional Mental Health Counseling - Specialization in Addictions, take MHCA 502 or MHC-503, and CPSY 506, MHC 513, and CPSY 550.
+For Marriage, Couple, and Family Therapy students, take MCFT-516.
+For students in the School Psychology program, take SPSY 502.
+Credits: 3 semester hours.

 Content: Introduction to the structure and uses of the DSM-5 and ICD-10 systems for diagnosing mental and emotional disorders.
-Limits and weaknesses of these approaches--especially with regard to cultural differences--and alternatives to them.
+Limits and weaknesses of these approaches-especially with regard to cultural differences-and alternatives to them.
 How to use these systems effectively in the context of person-centered, psychosocial, and systemic interventions, and in culturally diverse environments.
 Current knowledge, theory, and issues regarding selected disorders.
 Use of technology-based research tools to secure and evaluate contemporary knowledge.
-Prerequisites: For Marriage, Couple, and Family Therapy students, MCFT 502.
-For Professional Mental Health Counseling and Professional Mental Health Counseling - Specialization in Addictions students, MHC 503, CPSY 506, MHC 513, and one of the following: MHC 535, CPSY 530 or MHC 538.
-For Professional Mental Health Counseling - Specialization in Addictions students, MHCA 502, CPSY 506, MHCA 511, MHC 513, CPSY 550, and one of the following: MHC 535, CPSY 530, or CPSY 538.
-Corequisites: For Professional Mental Health Counseling and Professional Mental Health Counseling - Specialization in Addictions students, MHC 509 and MHC 511.
+Prerequisites: For Marriage, Couple, and Family Therapy students, take MCFT 502, MCFT 504, and MCFT 511.
+For Professional Mental Health Counseling and Professional Mental Health Counseling - Specialization in Addictions students, take MHCA 502, CPSY-506, MHC 513, CPSY 550 and one of the following: MHC 535 or CPSY 538.